liquid-rocketry-illinois/RCP-Host/RCP.md

 The prompt input device class cannot be queried, and if the host sends a packet to this device without having first received a prompt request (or an incorrect data type is sent back) then the packet sent by the host should be ignored by the target.

+### Angled Actuator

+This packet class is used to control an angled actuator, which refers to any actuators which controls the angle of something, such as a rocket control surface, a motor shaft, etc. and does not need any other option beyond angle control.
+This packet comes in two flavors, but both begin with a parameter byte indicating the actuator ID.
+If no other bytes are sent, then this packet is a read request from the actuator, and follows the single float sensor read request packet format.

+The second flavor includes 4 additional bytes, which specify the degrees to set the actuator too, as a 4 byte float in degrees.

 ### Sensor Read Requests